eGUIDE/eguide-consumption-api/docs/_welcome.md

  * Beta testing period will be July and August 2020
  * Please please submit bugs and requests!
 The more the better!
  * Don't hesitate to contact us directly for support.
- * First version of the API will be released in September 2020
+ * First version of the API will be released in November 2020
  * Usage and output may change during the beta period.